-- A squirrel-cage rotor (most common) is a cylinder of steel with aluminum or copper conductors.
+- Squirrel-cage rotor (most common) is a cylinder of steel with aluminum or copper conductors.

-- A wound-rotor has windings that are connected through slip rings to external resistances.
+- Wound-rotor has windings that are connected through slip rings to external resistances.

 Poles in a motor are always an even number and come in sets of two (north and south).
 In an AC motor, the number of poles work in conjunction with frequency to determine the synchronous speed.

 The difference between the synchronous speed and the actual rotor speed is termed slip.
 Most AC induction motors have 3 to 5 percent slip at full load.
 Motor plates and manufacturer’s catalogs give rpm ratings with the slip taken into account.